 Drug Testing Laboratory disputes.
 In August 2012, Annie Dookhan, a chemist formerly employed at the state's drug testing laboratory in Boston, admitted to several types of misconduct involving her handling of laboratory samples, which were used in criminal cases.
 The Attorney General's office conducted a criminal investigation and, in December 2012, Ms. Dookhan was indicted by a statewide grand jury on charges in connection with altering drug evidence during the testing process and obstructing justice; she pled guilty in 2013 and was sentenced to 3-to-5 years in state prison.
 On January 18, 2017, the Supreme Judicial Court held, in Bridgeman, et al. v.
 District Attorney for the Suffolk District, et al., SJC-12157, that in order to resolve the ongoing issues relating to the rights of criminal defendants potentially affected by Ms. Dookhan's misconduct in some 20,000-24,000 cases, the state's district attorneys, within 90 days of the order, are required to review those cases to determine which they can and will re-prosecute, and then move to vacate and dismiss the rest.
 Defendants in the cases that remain shall receive a judicially approved notice, after which the Committee for Public Counsel Services shall assign counsel, at state expense, to all indigent defendants who wish to pursue vacatur or a new trial.
-In mid-April, 2017, prosecutors announced that they would be moving to vacate and/or dismiss approximately 21,500 cases and that only a few hundred would remain open for prosecution.

-Meanwhile, in January, 2013, Sonja Farak, a chemist formerly employed at the state's Amherst drug testing laboratory was arrested for theft of a controlled substance and tampering with evidence.
-In January, 2014, Ms. Farak pled guilty to charges that she removed drug samples for her own use and mixed drug evidence samples with counterfeit drugs to hide the theft, and she was given a split sentence of 2.5 years in a house of correction with 18 months to serve.
+Meanwhile, in January 2013, Sonja Farak, a chemist formerly employed at the state's Amherst drug testing laboratory was arrested for theft of a controlled substance and tampering with evidence.
+In January 2014, Ms. Farak pled guilty to charges that she removed drug samples for her own use and mixed drug evidence samples with counterfeit drugs to hide the theft, and she was given a split sentence of 2.5 years in a house of correction with 18 months to serve.
 The Attorney General's Office conducted an investigation into the full scope and timing of Ms. Farak's misconduct and the operations of the Amherst laboratory, issuing a report dated April 1, 2016, to the Hampden County Superior Court.
 Many thousands of criminal prosecutions may have been affected.
 In December, 2016, the Hampden County Superior Court held an evidentiary hearing on motions for new trial or to withdraw guilty pleas and motions to dismiss filed by an initial small group of 10 defendants.
-Briefing and a further hearing took place in March, 2017, with a decision by the Superior Court expected later in 2017.
+Briefing and a further hearing are expected to take place in February and March 2017, with a decision by the Superior Court anticipated relatively soon thereafter.